Da Xue (大雪) Solar Term – Diet and General Wellness Guidelines

 Xiao Xue Solar Term

-We are into the Xiao Xue (小雪) solar term (节气) starting from the 22 Nov to 5 Dec 2024.
+We are into the Xiao Xue (小雪) solar term (节气) starting from 22 November to 6 December 2025.
 Xiao Xue is the 20th solar term out of the entire 24.

 As the weather turns colder (or cooler for tropical countries like Singapore), many people may become more susceptible to a reduction in 肾阳 (the Yang energy in kidney).